-Following an injection trial in 2017 to assess the technical feasibility of MAR to augment the Makauri Aquifer, another injection trial was completed in winter 2019.
+Following an injection trial in 2017 to assess the technical feasibility of MAR to augment the Makauri Aquifer, another injection trial was completed in winter 2019 and in autumn to spring 2020.
 No injection has been undertaken in the winter 2018 between cessation of the 2017 trial Stage 1 on the 13 September 2017 and the start of the Stage II injection trial on 7 August 2019.
-Additional monitoring wells were installed, and a monitoring programme was developed to collect data and information required to assess effects on groundwater levels, flows and water quality of the 2017 and 2019 injection trials.
+Additional monitoring wells were installed, and a monitoring programme was developed to collect data and information required to assess effects on groundwater levels, flows and water quality of the 2017, 2019 and 2020 injection trials.
 Key conclusions from the MAR injection trial are as follows: